 Do Something Creative

 You can craft hand-made Valentine’s for each other, cook an elaborate meal together, tackle an art project, or build an end table if carpentry is your bag.
-Creative activities are a great bonding experience.
+Creative activities are a great bonding experience for divorced dads.
 Again, the important part of all of whatever you try is to do it together.
 That’s the key here.

 These are obviously just a few ideas for fun ways to approach this February 14.
 Again, you don’t need a holiday to show your kids how much you care, but it never hurts, even if it’s with a corny store-bought card.
 If you don’t get to spend the day with them, even a quick phone call or text message can be a reminder you’re thinking of them.

 What are your favorite Valentine’s Day activities to do with the kids?
+What are some ways divorce dads have beaten the blues this time of year?
 Sound off in the comments below.